-Do you start you day with a coffee?
+Do you start your day with a coffee?

-I know that I often do, but research suggests the best time to drink coffee isn’t first thing in the morning.
+I know that I usually do, but research suggests the best time to drink coffee isn't first thing in the morning.

 While it may seem that a cup of strong coffee first thing in the morning is the best way to get yourself going, in fact waiting until later may be better.

 Scientists have worked out that the best time to get a daily hit of caffeine is on average between 9.30 am and 11.30 am.

 This is due to the way caffeine interacts with a key hormone – called cortisol – which helps to regulate the body’s own internal clock and promotes alertness.

 Cortisol levels are naturally high shortly after waking up and can remain high for up to an hour afterwards – with the average peak being between 8 am and 9 am.